Cjaker/zerobot-docs/docs/lua_scripting/functions/container.md

 -- @param openNewWindow (boolean) - If should open the item (container) in a new window -- @return True if succeeds, or nil if container/item doesn't exists function Container:useItem(containerSlot, openNewWindow)

+--- Uses item in the container on another item in a container.
+-- Uses an item in a specific spot in the container on a specific spot in a specific container.
+-- @param spotfrom the specific slot the item to be used is at -- @param contTo the container index you want to use the item in -- @param spotTo the specific slot you want to use the item with in the new container -- @return True if succeeds, or nil if container/item doesn't exists function Container:useItemWithContainerItem(spotFrom, contTo, spotTo)

+--- Use an item by id on another id
+-- Uses an item by id on another item by id, this function will iterate all open containers, searching for the items automatically.
+-- Static function, doesn't require a Container object.
+-- @param itemId the id of the item to be used
+-- @param otherId the id of the item to be used with -- @return True if succeeds, or nil if container/item doesn't exists function Container.useItemOnAnotherItem(itemId, otherId)

 --- Show higher container.
 -- This function request the server to show the previous/higher container.